collectionspace/cspace-ui.js/docs/configuration/FieldConfiguration.md

 ```
 messages: MessageDescriptorMap
 ```
 A [react-intl message descriptor map](https://github.com/yahoo/react-intl/wiki/API#definemessages) containing messages for the field.
 A message with the key `name` must be supplied.
 This message is displayed as the label of the field on record editor forms.
-A message with the key `fullName` may optionally be supplied.
-This message is used to describe the field on search forms, in search results, and in notification messages.
+Messages with the keys `fullName` and `groupName` may optionally be supplied.
+The `fullName` message is used to describe the field on search forms, in search results, and in notification messages.
 If `fullName` is not supplied, the `name` message is used instead.
+The `groupName` message is used to describe the field on search forms, within a group search.
+If `groupName` is not supplied, the `fullName` or `name` message is used instead.

-ℹ️ The `fullName` message is used when a field is described out of the context of any parent fields, so the message should be fully descriptive and unambiguous.
-The `name` message is used only on the record form, where labels for parent fields are available to provide context, so the message should be short, and should avoid duplicating information contained in parent field labels.
+ℹ️ The `fullName` message is used when a field is described out of the context of any ancestor fields, so the message should be fully descriptive and unambiguous with respect to other fields on the record.
+The `groupName` message is used when a field is described in the context of its parent (group) field, so the message should be unambiguous with respect to other fields in the same group.
+The `name` message is used only on the record form, where labels for all ancestor fields are available to provide context, so the message should be as concise as possible, and should avoid duplicating information contained in ancestor field labels.

+The [style guide](../style) has more information, including examples, about the usage of each message.

 ### repeating
 ```